syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-child-controls.md

 You can also programmatically change the order of the controls laid out by the Flow layout.
 This can be done using the following method.

-**Step 1**: Set up a form with Panel1 and drag the FlowLayout to the Panel1, which would act as the container control.
+Step 1.
+Set up a form with Panel1 and drag the FlowLayout to the Panel1, which would act as the container control.

 ![Alert to add Flow Layout as container control to form](Configuringchildcontrols_images/Configuringchildcontrols_img10.jpeg)

-**Step 2**: Drag another three Panels to the Panel1.
+Step 2.
+Drag another three Panels to the Panel1.
 The flow layout automatically arranges the child controls.

 ![Arranged child controls in Flow layout](Configuringchildcontrols_images/Configuringchildcontrols_img11.jpeg)

-**Step 3**: Add the Button control for recording the child controls of Panel1, and in the Button_Click event, give data as in the following code snippet.
+Step 3.
+Add the Button control for recording the child controls of Panel1, and in the Button_Click event, give data as in the following code snippet.

+{% capture codesnippet6 %}

 {% tabs %}